buape/jt99-janitor/README.md

 ## The Final Step (IMPORTANT!)

-Go to `src/commands` and edit the `index.ts` file.
+Go to `src/commands` and edit the `index.js` file.
 On line 8, add the name of your new command to the array, making sure you follow the proper formatting.

 ## The FINAL Final Step